Singularity resolution in gravitational collapse: Exact solution: Eternally collapsing cloud

 We, therefore, have a class of scalar field collapse with the potential Eq.(\ref{V2}), which starts from some finite nonzero value of $\phi$ and blows up in the end, maintaining the polarity of $\phi$ throughout the collapse.
 It is worth mentioning that Eq.(\ref{phieternal}) and Eq.(\ref{V2}) satisfies the differential Eq.(\ref{dephi}).

 To understand the time evolution of the cloud, we solve differential Eq.(\ref{adot}) by substituting Eq.(\ref{rhoeternal}) and setting the constant of integration such that $a(0)=1$.
 We then obtain

 We can see that $a\to 0$ at $t\to \infty$.
 Hence, the singularity is formed at the infinite comoving time.
 As mentioned before, the UHDR is, however, reached in a finite comoving time.
-We now discuss the property of this region in the next section.
+We will discuss the property of this region in the next section.
+But before, we would like to note that the eternally collapsing solution derived here, which we call an interior metric, can be joined smoothly with an exterior generalized Vaidya metric \cite{Glass_98, Wang_99} at the boundary of the collapsing cloud such that the union of these two metrics forms a valid solution to Einstein's field equations \cite{footnote1}.
+The boundary is a timelike hypersurface $\Sigma$ having the radial coordinate $r_c$.
+We rewrite the metric governing the eternally collapsing scalar field (the interior metric) as